-I tried experimenting by adding wine, spices and cameralizing onions to prepare this dish.
-Lo and behold, it definitely made a huge lot of difference!
+I tried experimenting by adding red wine, spices and cameralizing onions to prepare this dish.
+Look and behold, it definitely made a whole lot of a difference!
 Above all, adding grated apple sweetened the dish naturally.
 It also helps to thicken the curry while adding some texture to the gravy.
 I especially love the taste of this dish after deglazing the pot with some red wine.
 If you prefer, substitute with chicken stock or water instead.

-Of course, Japanese curry rice has to be eaten together with fukujinzuke (pickled vegetables).
+Of course, Japanese curry rice has to be eaten together with “Fukujinzuke” (pickled vegetables).
 It makes the dish even more amazing.
-The crunchiness of the fukujinzuke makes the taste so much more exciting.
+The crunchiness of the Fukujinzuke makes the taste much more exciting.
 If you love the dish the way I do, top it up with a hard boiled egg.

 Pimped Japanese Spicy Curry Rice is also known as: Kare Raisuカレーライス